 In order to save and print data, it is necessary to sign on with your username and password.
 If you do not know these, you may have to go to the Helpdesk to obtain this information.
 Once you have this username and password, it is also possible to work in other computer labs on campus, although SPSS may not be available in all labs.

 In terms of working with the computer, you may need to find your way around the folders on the computer.
-For this class, all the folders you need work with are in the t:\ folder, but you will have to find your way within this folder.
-The data set is in the area t:\students\public\201
+For this class, all the folders you need work with are in the t:\ folder, but you will have to move around within this folder.
+The data set is in the area t:\students\public

 5. SPSS Statistical Package for the Social Sciences